cfpb/pantheon-helpers/README.md

 Note that not all of these actions are actually correspond to an endpoint.
 For example,
 a `br` will only ever be called by a worker handling a `bd` event.

+Now that we have created our design doc, we need to sync it with CouchDB.
+Just run

+    Cake sync_design_docs

+This will update all the design documents in all your CouchDB databases.

 ### 4. Testing
 Testing is easy because the system is loosely coupled,